eirikt/default-webapp-heroku/README.md

 My take on it is to use server push strictly as a supplement to HTTP, not replacing HTTP when it comes to service calls.

 _Tell your client that their webapp is a "connected" one, always **automatically** reflecting the current state, for all users!
 (When online, that is.)_

+...

+### v0.6: Styling with [Sass][sass]
+[Less][less] vs. [Sass][sass] ...
+Being no frontend guy, here I am finding myself just [googling around](http://www.zingdesign.com/less-vs-sass-its-time-to-switch-to-sass/), following the gut feeling, and [going with the flow](http://blog.getbootstrap.com/2015/08/19/bootstrap-4-alpha/).

+_Tell your client that their webapp's theme is highly customizable and switching its "look-and-feel" is a swift exercise!_